golemfactory/golem-js-preview-program/.github/ISSUE_TEMPLATE/golem-js-preview-program-submission.md

 ## Preferred reward currency

 There are two currencies you can receive a reward in - USD and GLM.
-Since GLM is our cryptocurrency, we provide an additional **10% bonus to all rewards paid in GLMs!**
+Since GLM is our cryptocurrency, we provide an additional **10% bonus to all rewards paid in GLMs!**.

 Choose the preferred currency by checking (with `x`) one of the boxes below:

 - [ ] USD
 - [ ] GLM (+10% bonus)

+Please note that if you already have an accepted assignment from any of the freelance websites (e.g. fiverr.com, freelancer.com, upwork.com), you need to choose a reward in USD.

 ## Repository link